python/cpython/InternalDocs/string_interning.md

   `_PyRuntime.cached_objects.interned_strings` (`INTERNED_STRINGS`),
   at runtime initialization.

-- The 256 possible one-character latin-1 strings are singletons stored in runtime-global arrays, `_PyRuntime.static_objects.strings.ascii` and `_PyRuntime.static_objects.strings.latin1`.
+- The 256 possible one-character latin-1 strings are singletons,
+  which can be retrieved with `_Py_LATIN1_CHAR_STRING(c)`, are stored in runtime-global arrays, `_PyRuntime.static_objects.strings.ascii` and `_PyRuntime.static_objects.strings.latin1`.